crf8472/libarcstk/BUILD.md

 entry page.

-### Website: M.css with HTML5 and CSS3 via doxygen's XML
+### Website: m.css with HTML5 and CSS3 via doxygen's XML

 Accompanying [m.css][3] comes a doxygen style.
 It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (nearly without